How to Design a Classic Trifold Brochure

 Designing your brochure

-Write your copy and gather images, prior to starting your design.
-Having your copy first will help you make important decisions about the layout, fonts, size, color scheme, etc.
+Write your copy and gather images, before starting your design.
+Having the copy first will help you make better decisions about the layout, fonts, and color scheme.

-On the other hand, having your layout first will help you adjust the text to fit it into a given format and design.
-What idea is more appealing to you?
+On the other hand, having your layout first will help you adjust the text to fit into a given format and design.

-Make your main point with headline and subheadings, so your readers can understand your brochure by simply glancing at it.
+Compose your main points with the headline and subheadings so your readers can understand your brochure by merely glancing at it.

 Build a solid structure, by using subheadings to group ideas and help readers focus only on the information of interest to them.

 Include attention-grabbing questions.
-Make sure after grabbing your readers’ attention, the second line is a worthwhile information.
+Make sure after grabbing your reader’s attention, the second line is worthwhile information.

-Avoid clever inside language or images, inside jokes or industry jargons.
+Avoid clever language or subtle images, inside jokes or industry jargons.